 The Skills events are focused on providing students with the professional skill-set needed for getting a job, an interview, an internship among other professional skills that are likely to help your future career.
 This committee helps students practice interviews, set up professional LinkedIn profiles, creating a solid CV, and building a motivational letter structure.
 We will together in the committee find experts that can teach us all of these sometimes forgotten skills and have the best starting point after university.

 How to join

-Applications to join this committee are open now!
+Applications to join this committee are closed until 2024-2025.
 Write a 150-word application letter to email@example.com